Beginnings and Endings

 act deliberately,

-not re-act mechanically,
+not re-act mechanically

-or let myself be led by Loki spirits
+and be fooled by Loki spirits

 hovering near.